piougy/CzechIdMng/Realization/frontend/README.md

 First, we create the symlink to the "czechidm-ext" module:

-`cd projects/CzechIdM/Realization/frontend/czechidm-app/czechidm-modules`
+`cd projects/CzechIdM/Realization/frontend`

 For Linux:

-`ln -s ../../../../../ExternalModule/Realization/frontend/czechidm-ext`
+`ln -s ../../../ExternalModule/Realization/frontend/czechidm-ext`

 For Windows (PowerShell):

-`new-item -itemtype symboliclink -Path . -name czechidm-ext -value ../../../../../ExternalModule/Realization/frontend/czechidm-ext`
+`new-item -itemtype symboliclink -Path . -name czechidm-ext -value ../../../ExternalModule/Realization/frontend/czechidm-ext`

-Then we create a symlink from the external module to the product "node_modules".
-This prevents the problem with multiple copies of React (https://facebook.github.io/react/warnings/refs-must-have-owner.html).
-The goal is to have only one node_modules directory (for all modules) with React.

-`cd ../../../../../ExternalModule/Realization/frontend/czechidm-ext`

-For Linux:

-`ln -s ../../../../CzechIdM/Realization/frontend/czechidm-app/node_modules`

-For Windows (PowerShell):

-`new-item -itemtype symboliclink -Path . -name node_modules -value ../../../../CzechIdM/Realization/frontend/czechidm-app/node_modules`
+> Note: Prevent to commit created symlinks for optional modules into product repository.

 ## Make all modules together
 After when we have installed all required modules, we have to copy them together.
-Its means create symlinks from czechidm-modules to app node_modules.
+Its means create symlinks to czechidm-modules and to app node_modules.

-`gulp makeModules`

-## Test
+`cd czechidm-app`

-`gulp test`
+`gulp install`

-For watch use test-watch (will work after compiling application ... it means after run "gulp" or "gulp build" or "gulp test")

-`npm run test-watch`

-__Test via gulp (for profile "default" and stage "test".
-Profile and stage arguments are supported.
-Profiles could be defined in [configuration](./czechidm-app/config)):__

-`gulp test -p default -s test`

 ## Development mode with livereload